ACCT-130

 General Education Courses (42 credits)

-General Electives (30 credits)
+General Electives/Certificate Options (30 credits)

 Accounting is the language of business.
 This course introduces the student to accounting from the point of view of the user of financial reports and is appropriate for personal as well as business applications.
 Students explore the impact of transactions on the financial position and profitability of a business, and analyze financial reports of real-world corporations.